 These sessions are used to target specific needs of both groups and individuals.
 Guided writing groups are fluid and change all the time.
 They may include children from all different ability groups.
 They may also be target based (so those children who have the same writing target may be included in one guided writing session).
 The guided writing session may have a separate learning objective to that of the main teaching (for example, the children may be learning to write using different sentence starters, however you have a group of children who are still not using full stops and capital letters properly.
 Your guided writing session will involve those children learning to use full stops and capital letters properly so they can make the most progress)

 Grammar

-Grammar is always taught in context with grammar opportunities identified in each Power of Reading text and built into the half-termly sequence.
-The No-nonsense Grammar programme is used alongside to support teachers and help them make grammar come alive in the classroom and develop pupils' awareness and understanding.
+Grammar is always taught in context with grammar opportunities identified in each literacy tree text and built into the half-termly sequence.
+The long-term plan revisits grammar throughout the year to embed yearly objectives.